GoogleCloudPlatform/django-demo-app-unicodex/docs/10-setup-gcp.md

 gcloud --version
 ```

-If you see a "`Updates area available`" prompt, follow those installation instructions.
+If you see a "Updates area available" prompt, follow those installation instructions.

 Next, we need to set our default project.